dockur/windows-arm/readme.md

 ### How do I enable audio?

-  Audio is disabled by default when not using RDP.
-To stream the guest's audio to the browser, add the following environment variable:
+  Audio is disabled by default unless you are using RDP.
+To also stream audio to the browser, add the following environment variable:

   ```yaml
   environment: